giuseppefutia/semi/README.md

 ```

 * `data/pc/semantic_types/Z4ADEA9DE4_st.json` is the input semantic type file.
+* `data/pc/semantic_models/Z4ADEA9DE4_graph.json` is the beautified representation of the weighted graph.
 * `data/pc/semantic_models/Z4ADEA9DE4` is used as output path for the generation of the steiner tree in different formats.

 This script generates two types of steiner trees: